 The term "national socialist" was, as the novel reveals, already then used in day-to-day speech already before the World War I World wide armed conflict that took place from 1914 to 1918.
 Is the backdrop of the novel these web pages are dedicated to. , but was obviously not related to the notorious Nazi party that emerged in Germany after the war.
 Although the two parties shared the fervent nationalism, anti-Semitism and certain aspects of economic policies, there were huge differences.

 The Czech national socials didn't seek to overthrow the democratic system, didn't persecute their opponents and were openly anti-militarist.
 Nor did they share the Nazi party's anti-Communism and or their ideas on racial hygiene.
 Whereas the Czech party's nationalism was a reaction to external threats to their culture and self-determination, their German namesakes were driven by ambitions to expand at the expense of others.

 Hašek and the party

-JH was a personal friend of several members of the national social youth organisation, amongst them Alois Hatina and Emil Špatný.
-Both were editors at the newspaper Mladé proudy, and like HAS they were at the time close to the anarchists.
-If HAS ever became a party member is not clear, but we know that he assisted during election campaigning in 1908 (Radko Pytlík Prominent Czech literary historian (1928-), leading expert on Hašek, author of numerous books and articles about the author of Švejk.
+Jaroslav Hašek was a personal friend of several members of the national social youth organisation, amongst them Alois Hatina and Emil Špatný.
+Both were editors at the newspaper Mladé proudy, and like Hašek they were at the time close to the anarchists.
+If Hašek ever became a party member is not clear, but we know that he assisted during election campaigning in 1908 (Radko Pytlík Prominent Czech literary historian (1928-), leading expert on Hašek, author of numerous books and articles about the author of Švejk.
 Considered the foremost authority on Hašek, his life and writing. ).